chrisbroski/iterize/README.md

 ### Powerful

-This little language should be able to create most any type of array that can be reasonably used for iteration.
+This little language should be able to create most any type of array that could reasonably be useful for iteration.

 ### Examples